tommytracey/udacity/self-driving-nano/projects/1-lane-lines/P1-writeup.md

 2. I then apply Gaussian smoothing.
-This reduces the amount of noise in the image and makes it easier to identify the most prominent edges in the next step.
+This reduces the amount of detail and noise in the image, and in turn, hides the fainter edges that we don't care about.
+This makes it easier to identify the most prominent edges in the next step.

 <img src='results/2-code.png' width="65%"/>